- Abstracts should contain new information and not have been presented before.

 ISSTDR and IUSTI recognize the considerable contribution that industry partners make for professional and research activities.
 We also recognize the need for transparency and the disclosure of potential conflicts of interest by acknowledging these relationships in publications and presentations.

-You will need to provide disclosure information for each author at the time of abstract submission.
+The abstract submitter and presenting author will each need to provide disclosure information.
 This statement will not count towards the 300 word limit.
 If your abstract is accepted, you will be requested to include a Disclosure of Interest statement in your oral or poster presentation.

 By submitting an abstract, all authors agree to release the license to the Congress organizers and give permission to publish the abstract in the Congress handbook and on the website (and by doing so, certify that the abstract is original work).